Strata Document Review – Condos and Townhomes in Victoria, BC

 Strata documents tell you about the financial health of a condo or townhome development, the condition of the common property e.g. the building and its major systems, any rules or bylaws that must be adhered to as an owner and give insight into how well the strata is managed.
 As your Realtors, we will also review the documents so we can highlight red flags and answer any questions that came up when you reviewed the documents.
 However, you must also take responsibility for the review of the strata documents.

-Given the price of a townhome or condo in Victoria, this is information that you need to read and understand before releasing conditions and proceeding with your purchase.
+Given the price of a townhome or condo in Victoria, this is information that you need to read and understand before removing conditions and proceeding with your purchase.
 Not reading the strata documents is a mistake that could end up costing you a lot of money and frustration.
-For extra peace of mind, you can also ask your lawyer or hire an outside service like Condo Clear that specializes in strata document review to help.
+For extra peace of mind, you can also ask your lawyer or hire an independent third-party that specializes in strata document review to help.

-As a potential buyer of a strata in British Columbia you are entitled to review the following strata documents:
+As a potential buyer of a strata lot in British Columbia your offer will often include a clause that provides you with the contractual right to review and approve the following strata documents:

-• 2 years of minutes, annual general and special meetings
+• two years of minutes, including strata council, annual general meetings, and special general meetings

 • current Form B

-• details of any litigation the strata is involved with
+• disclosure of any ongoing litigation involving the strata

 • all legal opinions obtained by the strata corporation in the past 5 to 6 years